1. HOME

 Step-by-step help, a maid of honor speech outline template to use, with a FREE printable and a heartfelt speech example

-Understandably many women feel a little bit nervous about writing a maid of honor speech for their sister!
+Understandably, many women feel a little nervous about writing a maid of honor speech for their sister.

-What are the right words to reflect your relationship with your sister?
-How do you sincerely share the happiness you feel for her and her new husband-to-be?
+How do you sincerely share the happiness you feel for her in front of a crowd?

 What's on this page

-How to start your sister's maid of honor speech
+How to start your maid of honor speech for your sister.

-The five parts of the speech template with explanatory notes and example text:
+The five parts of the MOH speech template with examples.

-More MOH resources: 2 more maid of honor speeches, poems and readings...
+More MOH resources: more speech examples, poems and readings...

 Wedding party - a bride and two bridesmaids - Text - Catch flowers.
 Eat cake.
 Hear me give my maid of honor speech at my sister's wedding.